FriendsOfCake/crud/docs/index.md

 # Support / questions

-You can always hit me up on IRC in the #cakephp channel - I lurk there as 'Jippi'.
+You can always hit me up on IRC in the #FriendsOfCake channel - I lurk there as 'Jippi'.